directus/directus/docs/app/layouts.md

 ![Kanban Layout](https://cdn.directus.io/docs/v9/app-guide/layouts/layouts-20220415A/kanban-layout-20220416A.webp)

-This Layout is ideal for Collections that serve as project management tools or to-do lists, where each Item represents a task, because it groups Items onto panels according to their status _(e.g. "Not Started", "In Progress", "Under Review", "Complete", or any other status that is defined)_.
+This Layout is ideal for Collections that serve as project management tools or to-do lists, where each Item represents a task, because it groups Items onto columns according to their status _(e.g. "Not Started", "In Progress", "Under Review", "Complete", or any other status that is defined)_.
 The following controls are available.

 **Layout Options**